32 Different Types of Moths in Minnesota

 6. Ailanthus Webworm Moth

 The Ailanthus Webworm Moth types of moths in Minnesota have a worldwide distribution, although they can be locally abundant in certain parts of the United States.
-The adult types of moths in Minnesota are usually seen during spring and early summer months when they fly at dusk to find mates and lay eggs.
+Minnesota’s adult types of moths are usually seen during spring and early summer months when they fly at dusk to find mates and lay eggs.

 Females types of moths in Minnesota produce up to 600 eggs per day throughout their lifespan, which are laid on branches or foliage of the host tree.
 After hatching, the larvae create webs around them while they feed on the leaves of their host tree by scraping off chunks with their mouthparts and consuming sap from veins.